 LSD is believed to affect your brain’s response to serotonin, a neurotransmitter that controls your emotions, moods and perceptions.
 At The Raleigh House, group and individual therapy sessions are places to discover how to cope in a healthy way while making behavioral changes.
 These sessions focus on building self-awareness, emotional maturity and mood stabilization.
 Groups are held daily and individual sessions are determined between the client and their primary therapist.

 LSD increases blood sugar, heart rate and blood pressure.
 The Raleigh House focuses on proper nutrition to help new clients find balance and improve the body’s levels.
 Maintaining a healthy diet routine and taking supplements and amino acids will aid in fulfilling deficiencies that LSD has caused.

 LSD also causes sleeplessness and lack of appetite.
 Exercise can help improve your appetite and sleep patterns.
 According to the Sleep Foundation, 150 minutes of moderate to vigorous activity a week, which is the national guideline, provided a 65% improvement in sleep quality.
 The Raleigh House offers a variety of different forms of exercise that our clients are encouraged to participate in.

 Recovering from a life on drugs can be a significant adjustment.
 At The Raleigh House, we promote recreation and leisure as the foundation for creating a new life.
 Our clients will learn healthier methods for dealing with stress and boredom through these activities.
 They will get the chance to try new things and develop new interests and hobbies.
 We offer a variety of options including sports, art and cultural events.

 If you or a loved one are suffering and in need of a LSD rehab center, the Raleigh House can help!
-Call us today at 720-891-4657 or contact us online to learn how our LSD rehab center can help you or someone you love get better.
+Call us today at 720-891-4657 or contact us online to learn how our LSD rehab center in Colorado can help you or someone you love get better.